-We cannot evaluate clinical performance (and students cannot pass clinical internship) if we receive filled-out evaluations for less than 80% of assigned clinical days.
-If, by the date of their summative clinical evaluation (usually in the final month of the term), a student has evaluations for between 70-80% of their clinical days, a warning will be placed in their end of term clinical evaluation summary.
-If, by the date of their summative clinical evaluation, a student has evaluations for less than 70% of their clinical days, probation may be imposed.
+Not sending an evaluation to an instructor in not an option.
+Faculty cannot evaluate clinical performance (and students cannot pass clinical internship) without written evaluations.
+The student must obtain completed evaluations for no less than 80% of assigned clinical days.
+If, by the date of their summative clinical evaluation (usually in the final month of the term), a student has evaluations for <80% of their clinical days, a warning will be placed in their end of term clinical evaluation summary.
 In any subsequent term, after an initial warning, if a student has evaluations for less than 80% of their clinical days, they may be placed on probation.

-If written evaluations are not being returned, the student should inform the clinical coordinator at the site and the program office.
-It is the responsibility of the clinical instructor to complete the form and also to discuss the day's cases with the student.
-The student is responsible for keeping track of the number of clinical days attended, instructors they work with, the number of clinical evaluations completed, and the clinical evaluations that are outstanding (i.e. not received from their clinical instructor).
-This log is to be submitted at the end of each clinical rotation to UDM CRNA faculty.
-Completed clinical evaluations may be turned in as they are received, but are due not later than the 2nd Wednesday of the month (at CAC each month).
-To allow for review of these documents, they must be submitted to UDM CRNA faculty prior to their end-of-term summative clinical evaluation.
+Reminder emails can be sent directly through Typhon to instructors that have not completed an electronic evaluation.
+After sending 2 reminders, the student should notify the Clinical Site Coordinator and the Clinical Affiliate Coordinator of the instructor's failure to complete the evaluation.
+It is the responsibility of the clinical instructor to complete the form and to discuss the day's cases with the student.
+The student is responsible for keeping track of the number of clinical days attended, instructors they work with, the number of clinical evaluations completed, and the clinical evaluations that are not received from their clinical instructor.
+This log is to be submitted at the end of each clinical rotation to university CRNA faculty.